bockp/Edge-Detection-project/Article-month1.md

 For both measurements we ran the operation 100 times, after a front loading step consisting of running each function five times without recording the results.
 This was done to avoid outliers in our data, because the first executions of a function are usually slower.

-The benchmark was done on Linux, with the version 1.51q of ImageJ, using Java 1.8.0\_112 (64-bits). *Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS*
+The benchmark was done on Linux, with the version 1.51q of ImageJ, using Java 1.8.0\_112 (64-bits).  *Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS, et la charge processeur*

 # Results